NSCU-CSC517/LearningRails/DesignPatternsExercises/java/SingletonDesignPattern/Exercise/README.md

 ```

 ## Exercise
-* In this example, singleton is used to manage a bank account by different family members.
+* In this example, singleton design pattern is used to manage common bank account shared by different family members.
+* Once `FamilyMember` is getting instantiated, it assigns balance instance to him/her via static `getInstance()` method:
+  * If requested instance of the `Balance` is `null`, it creates new one with $100 deposited
+* Program is incomplete.
 * Please fill-in the '____________________'  blanks to make the program run successfully to follow Singleton Design
 Pattern.
 * Check each file for blanks.